Optimal Policy Choices Under Uncertainty: Conclusion

 \section{Conclusion}

 In this paper I study how to make optimal policy changes when policy impacts are estimated with statistical noise.
 I set up a statistically well-behaved decision problem where the planner makes local changes to upfront spending on a set of policies to maximize net welfare impact.
-Under the assumption that the planner knows the distribution of policy impact sample estimates and the prior distribution of the true policy impacts, I characterize the optimal local spending rule, which locally maximizes posterior expected net welfare impact.
+Under the assumption that the planner knows the distribution of sample estimates of policy impacts and the prior distribution of the true policy impacts, I characterize the optimal local spending rule, which locally maximizes posterior expected net welfare impact.
 A sufficient statistic for the optimal local spending rule is the posterior expected gradient of net welfare impact, which in turn depends on posterior mean benefits and net costs.
 A key implication is that a researcher who is unsure about the planner's specific parameters can report posterior mean benefits and net costs to the planner, who can use the posterior means to solve for the optimal local spending rule.

-When the prior distribution of true impacts is unknown, I propose estimating it via NPMLE and obtaining an empirical Bayes local spending rule by solving the local problem with an estimated gradient that plugs in estimates of posterior mean benefit and net cost.
-I show that this empirical Bayes approach performs well, unlike a sample plug-in approach, by deriving finite-sample rates of convergence for two objects.
-These rates show that the empirical Bayes estimate of the local objective converges uniformly and that the local welfare improvement from the empirical Bayes rule converges to the maximal local welfare improvement.
-Taken together, these results imply that the empirical Bayes approach asymptotically matches the performance of the oracle planner as the number of policies grows.
-Finally, in an application to a set of 68 policies studied by \cite{hendren2020unified}, I demonstrate that the plug-in approach can lead to welfare losses, while, in those same situations, careful incorporation of statistical uncertainty through empirical Bayes shrinkage yields welfare gains.
+When the prior distribution of true impacts is unknown, I propose both a parametric approach and a nonparametric approach to estimating the prior.
+I then obtain an empirical Bayes local spending rule by solving the local problem with an estimated gradient that plugs in estimates of posterior mean benefit and net cost.
+I show that these empirical Bayes approaches perform well, unlike a sample plug-in approach, by deriving rates of convergence for two objects.
+Taken together, these results imply that these empirical Bayes approaches can asymptotically match the performance of the oracle planner as the number of policies grows, with the parametric approach providing faster rates than the nonparametric approach at the cost of additional parametric restrictions.
+Finally, in an application to a set of 127 policies studied by \cite{hendren2020unified} and \cite{hahn2024welfare}, I estimate that the plug-in approach can lead to welfare losses, while, in those same situations, careful incorporation of statistical uncertainty through empirical Bayes shrinkage yields welfare gains.

 \FloatBarrier

 { }